How to Make Mead at Home — A Beginner's Guide to Honey Wine

 Share

-Dissolve your honey in warm (not boiling) water — boiling drives off delicate aromatics.
-Cool to 18–22°C, add your yeast and nutrients, and ferment for 4–8 weeks depending on the yeast and desired sweetness.
-Mead benefits enormously from patience — a mead aged for 6–12 months is dramatically better than one drunk at 4 weeks.
-Rack into secondary fermentation once the main fermentation slows, and allow to clear before bottling.
-Browse all homebrew yeasts and nutrients at BrewCo UK to start your mead making journey.
+Primary fermentation typically takes 4–8 weeks at 18–22°C. Mead benefits enormously from patience — a mead aged for 6–12 months is dramatically better than one drunk at 4 weeks.
+Always confirm fermentation is complete with a hydrometer before bottling.
+Rack into secondary once main fermentation slows and allow to clear before bottling.
+Browse home brew yeasts and nutrients at BrewCo UK.